 |💰 Best budget hotel:||Hotel Nautilus|

-- 📌 Cagliari (South Sardinia), the capital, best area for first time visitors
+- 📌 Cagliari (South Sardinia), where to stay in Sardinia for first time tourists

-- 📌 Sassari, the coolest area to stay in the north-west Sardinia
+- 📌 Sassari, where to stay in the north-west Sardinia for history lovers

 - 📌 Alghero, a lovely resort town on the north-west Sardinia

-- 📌 Porto Torres, a busy working port in Sardinia
+- 📌 Porto Torres, a busy working port in the north of Sardinia

 - 📌 Olbia (north-east Sardinia), where to stay in Sardinia for families

-- 📌 Costa Smeralda, a luxury place to stay in north east coast Sardinia
+- 📌 Costa Smeralda, luxury place to stay in north east coast Sardinia

-- 📌 Iglesias, a historic town in southwestern Sardinia
+- 📌 Iglesias, historic town in southwestern Sardinia

 - 📌 Oristano (western Sardinia), off the beaten path place in Sardinia